 We survived the pandemic because of the £114,000 raised by the community’s crowd-funding appeal which, added to the help from Stroud District Council, Triodos Bank and our landlords, Howard Tenens, kept us afloat.

-Our Hop Club enlists the help of local gardeners: we provide them with hop plants in the spring which grow in their gardens and allotments during summer.
-At the beginning of September, they bring their hop harvest to the brewery for a morning of picking and chatting serenaded by local jazz band, the Dave Ayres Trio, to then watch their hops be used to brew our special autumn beer, Brewers’ Garden.
+Our Hop Club partners with local gardeners, providing them with hop plants in spring to grow in their gardens and allotments.
+In September, they bring their harvest to the brewery for a morning of picking, before watching their hops be used to brew our special autumn beer, Brewer’s Garden.

-We donate money and beer to local charities, and do what we can to help local good causes because the pub should be an integral part of where it is: because when you root for your community, it roots for you and that’s when the special relationships and the magic happens.
+We donate money and beer to local charities because we believe the pub should be an integral part of the community.
+When you support local causes, the community supports you in return - and that’s when the real connections and magic happen.